ritmun/oathtool-for-mac/README.md

 ## Usage
 - To use this, run the `tokgen` command.
 Ignore gpg info messages.
 - On a mac, token will be copied to your clipboard, just paste it in the password field.
-Remember to hit enter when the token is no longer needed on the clipboard, so the tool can clear the clipboard.
+(Optionally hit enter after using the copied string, so the tool can clear the clipboard.)
 - Totp tokens expire in certain time intervals.
 So, you may need to run this again when authenticating next time.